 - 8. Applying for Work Permit and Residence Card

-Once you have completed your company incorporation in Vietnam, the Vietnamese government expects you to go through certain necessary processes.
-Your company must also comply with Vietnamese laws to keep your company up and running.
-Here is a guide to ensure your continued success in your venture into South East Asia’s hottest developing economy.
+Once you have completed incorporating a company in Vietnam, the Vietnamese government expects you to go through certain necessary processes.
+Your company must also comply with Vietnamese laws throughout business operations.
+Here is a guide to ensure your continued success in your venture into South East Asia’s top emerging economy.

-Let’s start with some of the basic steps you need to follow immediately after your company incorporation in Vietnam.
+Let’s start with some of the basic steps you need to follow immediately after your company’s incorporation in Vietnam.

 1. Opening a Company Bank Account

-There are two types of bank accounts available for foreigners or foreign companies: personal bank accounts for foreign individuals and business bank accounts for foreign companies in Vietnam.
-And a business account can further be categorised into an investment capital account and transaction account.
+In Vietnam, there are two types of bank accounts available to foreigners or foreign companies: personal bank accounts for individuals and business bank accounts for companies in Vietnam.
+A business account can further be categorized into an investment capital account and a transaction account.

 2. Registering for Tax and Paying for Annual Business License Tax

-A majority of businesses in Vietnam see tax-related activities burdensome and unmanageable in-house, particularly during tax seasons.
-They often do not have competent employees and careful handling of their tax matters.
-Consequently, these companies in Vietnam struggle with tax compliance and face appalling penalties.
+A majority of foreign businesses in Vietnam find tax functions to be burdensome and resource-intensive for in-house teams, particularly during tax season.
+New businesses often do not have access to competent employees or any compliance experience.
+Consequently, these companies may struggle with keeping track of tax compliance and face severe penalties.

-One solution that allows companies to surmount every day’s tax challenges is to partner with tax professionals.
-A reputable tax professional can handle all your tax functions so that you can stay compliant with the Vietnamese laws and regulations.
+One solution for overcoming the challenges of tax compliance is to partner with reputable professionals.
+A corporate compliance outsourcing provider can handle all your tax functions and keep you updated on all Vietnamese laws and regulations.